lmdbjava/benchmarks/results/20160630/README.md

 ![img](4-strKey-rnd.png)

 This benchmark is the same as the previous, except with our zero-padded string keys.
-There are no surprises; we see the similar results as reported above.
+There are no surprises; we see similar results as previously reported.

 ## Test 5: 10 Million X 2,025 Byte Values
 In our final test we burden the implementations with a more aggressive in-memory workload to see how they perform.
-We store 10 million entries with 2,025 byte keys, which is roughly 19 GB RAM before library overhead.
+We store 10 million entries with 2,025 byte keys, which is roughly 19 GB RAM before implementation overhead.

-It was hoped all implementations above could be tested.
+It was hoped that all implementations above could be benchmarked.
 However:

 * MvStore crashed with "java.lang.OutOfMemoryError: Capacity: 2147483647"
 * RocksDB crashed with "too many open files" (`lsof` reported > 144,000)